-Mackenzie Lueck disappearance: Police spotted digging holes at Utah home after neighbors report recent fire, ‘strong stench’
+Mackenzie Lueck disappearance: Police say homeowner of property where search warrant was carried out is 'person of interest'

-Police combing a Salt Lake City home for clues on the whereabouts of missing University of Utah student Mackenzie Lueck were spotted digging holes into its backyard early this morning following claims from neighbors that its owner recently was burning something that let off a “strong stench.”
+Police combing a Salt Lake City home for clues on the whereabouts of missing University of Utah student Mackenzie Lueck named its owner as a "person of interest" Thursday, adding they are searching for a mattress and box spring removed from the home last week.

 Lueck, 23, was last seen meeting an unknown individual around 3 a.m. on June 17 near a park in Salt Lake City after being dropped off by a Lyft driver.
 She hailed the ride after flying in from Los Angeles – where she had attended a funeral – and has not been heard from since.

-“#SLCPD served a search warrant on a house in Fairpark with a nexus to the missing MacKenzie Lueck case,” the Salt Lake City Police Department tweeted early this morning, without elaborating on what -- if anything -- they have found.
+Brown also said Thursday that "there was a mattress and a box spring that were given away" from the residence last week, and asked for the people who had taken the items to come forward and turn them in to investigators.
+He also said that multiple items of evidence were removed from the house by investigators.

+The developments come after neighbors say the owner recently was burning something that let off a “strong stench.”

-In the overnight hours, investigators were seen carrying shovels into the property’s backyard.
+In the overnight hours, investigators who arrived at the home to carry out a search warrant there were seen carrying shovels into its backyard.

 POLICE LOOKING INTO MACKENZIE LUECK’S SOCIAL MEDIA, ‘DATING ACCOUNTS’ AFTER DISAPPEARANCE